coreylynch00/NcatBackdoor/README.md

   Retrieves the Nmap installer and installs it without user interaction.

 - **Persistent Bind‑Shell Service**
-  Creates a Windows service that automatically launches an `ncat` bind shell at boot for persistence demonstration.
+  Creates a Windows service that automatically launches an `ncat` bind shell at boot for persistence.

-- **Immediate Bind Shell (Non‑Blocking)**
+- **Immediate Bind Shell**
-  Spawns an active `ncat` bind shell instantly for testing while still allowing the script to complete.
+  Spawns an active `ncat` bind shell instantly.

 ---